shalini322/AI_Tool_Adoption/README.md

 This project explores a Kaggle dataset containing insights into the adoption, usage, and impact of popular AI tools such as ChatGPT, Midjourney, Bard, Claude, and Stable Diffusion across various industries, countries, company sizes, and user demographics.

+P.S. : This is my first-ever project in Data Analytics, completely made and curated by me as part of my learning journey and skill development in data-driven storytelling and visualization.

 ---

 ## 🛠️ Tech Stack